BeeBercik/ConsoleStore/README.md

 ### 🔨 Set up & run application

 To build and run this app you need installed JDK and MySQL database.
-1. Execute following command in your MySQL client to create new database named console-store
+1. Execute following command in your MySQL client to create new database named console_store
-    - `create database console-store`
+    - `create database console_store`
     - There is no need to manually create database schema or insert any data - application will handle it automatically on the first run
     - You should have user in your db with login "root" and empty password
 2. Clone this repository to your directory